DanielBorgesOliveira/onedrive_tray/README.md

 - If you execute the program directly from the command line, you can **set environment variables: "HTTP_PROXY" and "HTTPS_PROXY"** to let onedrive subprocess inherit these settings because of QT features.

-- If you use the systemd use service, you can achieve this by editing the "/usr/lib/systemd/user/onedrive_tray.service" file and add (please properly replace "ip.address:port" with your proxy settings)
+- If you use the systemd service, you can achieve this by editing the "/usr/lib/systemd/user/onedrive_tray.service" file and add (please properly replace "ip.address:port" with your proxy settings)

   ```
   Environment="HTTP_PROXY=http://ip.address:port"